Sebas0393/Sebas0393/README.md

 - 👋 Hi, I’m @Sebas0393
-- 👀 I’m interested in programming and lear by myself.
+- 👀 I’m interested in programming and learn by myself.
 - 🌱 I’m currently learning programming and development software.
 - 💞️ I’m looking to collaborate on any software project
 - 📫 How to reach me: juseosba03@gmail.com - 3118292243..